 4138 W. Boy Scout Blvd.

-Indulge in a Red Velvet Belgian Waffles, enjoy Crab Cake Benedict or Southern Fried Chicken and Waffles.
-Specialty drinks include build-your-own Bloody Mary and White Sangria.
+Indulge in Red Velvet Belgian Waffles, enjoy Crab Cake Benedict or Southern Fried Chicken and Waffles.
+Specialty drinks include build-your-own Bloody Mary and white sangria.

 2616 S. MacDill Ave.

-Try the Datz Good Hash or treat yourself to an enormous Cinnamon Bun.
-Specialty cocktails include the Rebel’s Brunch made with bourbon, maple, lemon, champagne, orange peel, and juice.
+Try the Datz Good Hash or treat yourself to an order of monkey bread.
+Specialty cocktails include the Bacon and Eggs, made with Old Forester, lemon, simple syrup, egg white, orange bitters and (yes) bacon.

 2900 Bayport Dr.